pratamafarhan10/udemy-java_spring_hibernate/readme.md

 So an aspects is:
 - Aspect can be reused at multiple location
-- Same aspect/class can be applied based on configuration'
+- Same aspect/class can be applied based on configuration

 ### AOP Solution
 Apply the proxy design pattern.
 For example, we have a main application that call a method in our target object.
 The main application has no idea about AOP or any aspects or proxy.